ManageIQ/manageiq-pods/README.md

 Please note the config change trigger is kept enabled, if you desire to have full control of your deployments you can alternatively turn it off.

+### Loggin In

+Per the ManageIQ project [basic configuration](http://manageiq.org/docs/get-started/basic-configuration) documentation, you can now login to the MIQ web interface using the default name/password: `admin`/`smartvm`.

 ## Scale MIQ

 We use StatefulSets to allow scaling of MIQ appliances, before you attempt scaling please ensure you have enough PVs available to scale.
 Each new replica will consume a PV.